Spbaehr/IoT49/doc/osx.md

 From `File` choose `Add Projects Folder...`.
 Navigate to `/Users/joe/IoT49/esp32` and click `Select Folder`.

 After `Pymakr` is downloaded and installed, the MicroPython command window appears near the bottom of the Atom IDE.
-Click `Settings->Project Settings` and edit the value of the field `"address"` to match the USB port the ESP32 is connected to (e.g. `cu.SLAB_USBtoUART`).
+Click `Settings->Project Settings` and edit the value of the field `"address"` to match the USB port the ESP32 is connected to (e.g. `/dev/cu.SLAB_USBtoUART`).
 Click `Connect`.

 If all goes well, the ESP32 announces itself by printing the version  (e.g. `IoT49-2017-11-12`) and other details about the installed firmware.